 So you’re in Vienna for the Christmas markets and want a hotel near enough lights and gingerbread to delight a Disney princess?

-The map at the end also shows more hotel and apartment options around that market.
+I’ve some general tips after the suggestions, too.
+And the map at the end shows more hotel and apartment options that are also close to the market.

 Your top options…